Good Samaritan Children's Home: Services

 Members of the local and neighbouring congregations can take their "own children" home from noon on Saturday till Sunday afternoon every second week.
 Only such persons can do this as are morally suitable.
 We seek by means of these family visits to form in the children a true picture of Christian family life which in a state institution they could never experience.

 The children are divided into 9 groups.
 In setting up each group, age, personality and physical and mental capabilities are taken into account.
 In each group there are 6-8 children.
 Each room has its own washroom and the disabled have their own specially fitted out washroom.
-Education is provided in the building for those who are either physically incapable of going to school or who are mentally retarded.
+Education is provided in the building for those who are either physically incapable of going to school or who are intellectually disabled.
 In the grounds there is a flower bed (60 yards long by 30" wide) for the children where even those confined to wheel-chairs can enjoy the pleasure of gardening.
 In the building there is a computer room with permanent internet access, a therapy room, a library, a study room and a practice kitchen.

 The children have the possibility of using various open-air recreational facilities suited to each age group.
 There are three small play areas, a soccer field, a 23 ft diameter swimming pool and the opportunity to go horse riding too. there is also a fish pond on which it is possible to go boating and each child who can ride a bicycle has one of her own.
 The children often go on trips to the nearby woods and regularly organise various outings during the holidays.
 Visits are made to the well known sights and towns of Carpathia.
 Sometimes neighbouring towns are visited so that they get to know town life as well.